-Summer camp is currently TBD, but please sign up below to let us know if you’re interested.
+Please sign up below to let us know if you’re interested.
+Summer Camp dates have been announced here.
 We will also be trying to put together a virtual parent meeting for interested incoming 9th graders.
 Lastly, mark your calendars for tryouts November 8-9, 2020.
 Look forward to seeing you soon.

 Please join us to celebrate and honor all the hard work our girls and coaches have put into our soccer program this season.